-The Lincoln MKX is mid-size luxury crossover that shares its platform and a number of major mechanical components with the Ford Edge.
+The Lincoln MKX is mid-size luxury crossover that shares its platform and a number of major mechanical components with the last-gen Ford Edge.
 It recently received a mid-cycle refresh that included updated styling, a more refined interior and a more powerful standard engine.

 At first glance, and possibly also from a slight distance, the side profile of the latest Lincoln MKX may appear virtually unchanged from the outgoing model.
 However, upon closer inspection one should find that the MKX has been reworked front to back, top to bottom, inside and out.
 The MKX has retained its basic silhouette, but the fine lines, details and design cues provide a fresher, cleaner and arguably more sophisticated look and feel.

 The outgoing MKX featured an almost mesh-like grille, but Lincoln hopes that the all-new split-wing grille will give the MKX the style it needs to stand out as a luxury CUV.

 Under the hood is a 3.7-liter Duratec V6 comes equipped with Twin Independent Variable Camshaft Timing (Ti-VCT) to increase horsepower and torque without a drop in fuel economy compared to the outgoing 3.5-liter V6.
 This motor provides best-in-class power and torque for a V6 - total horsepower rings in at 305 - a 15 percent bump - and torque totals 280 lb-ft for a 12 percent improvement.

 While the MKX impresses on straightaways and can hold its own on twisty roads, its suspension is tuned more for comfort than for agility.

 The MKX features six-speed SelectShift automatic transmission, which helps deliver EPA certified best-in-class fuel economy in both the city and highway cycles.
 The MKX achieves 19 mpg in the city and 26 mpg on the highway.